Nuno Markl: Television

 He was also responsible for translating and adapting Monty Python sketches for an onstage Portuguese version, performed by, among others, Bruno Nogueira, Miguel Guilherme, António Feio and José Pedro Gomes.

 Personal life

 Nuno Markl lives in the Greater Lisbon area.
 He is of Austrian descent through his paternal grandfather.
-On 3 September 2010, he married the radio and television show host Ana Galvão, with whom he has a son, Pedro, born 7 June 2009.
-In 2016, they announced their divorce.
+On 3 September 2010, he married the radio and television show host Ana Galvão, with whom he has a son, Pedro, born on 7 June 2009.
+In 2016, they announced their separation.

 Nuno and Ana are well known advocates for children's and animal rights.